Alpha Phi Alpha: Go-To-High School, Go-To-College

-Established in 1922, the Go-To-High School, Go-To-College program is intended to afford Alpha men with the opportunity to provide young participants with role models.
-The program concentrates on the importance of completing secondary and collegiate education as a path to advancement and to provide information and strategies to facilitate success.
+Established in 1922, the Go-To-High School program is intended to afford Alpha men the opportunity to provide young participants with role models.
+The program concentrates on the importance of completing secondary and collegiate education as a path to advancement and provides information and strategies to facilitate success.
+Much of the fundraising for the program is done by the graduate and undergraduate chapters at the local level via fraternity specific philanthropic events or collaborations like "The Official Four Way: World Tour" with other fraternal Greek-lettered organizations like Lambda Upsilon Lambda, Iota Nu Delta, and Pi Delta Psi.